HVinther/spectral-bridges-Rpackage/README.md

 ### Bridge affinity

-The basic idea involves calculating the difference in inertia achieved by projecting onto a segment connecting two centroids, rather than using the two centroids separately (See Figure @fig-balls-bridge).
+The basic idea involves calculating the difference in inertia achieved by projecting onto a segment connecting two centroids, rather than using the two centroids separately (See Figure below).
 If the difference is small, it suggests a low density between the classes.
-Conversely, if this diffrence is large, it indicates that the two classes may reside within the same densely populated region.
+Conversely, if this difference is large, it indicates that the two classes may reside within the same densely populated region.

 <div style="width:1000px">
 <figure class="left" style="float:left">